JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 When Julia compiles a method for specific types, it saves the resulting code so that it can be used by any caller.
-This is crucial to performance, because it means generally compilation has to be done only once for a specific type.
+This is crucial to performance, because it means that compilation generally has to be done only once for a specific type.
 To keep things really simple, I'm going to use a very artificial example.

 ```